totara/totara-docker-dev/README.md

  * At least 3.25GB of RAM for MSSQL

 ## Warning
-Please note that there's a current [issue with docker-sync](https://github.com/EugenMayer/docker-sync/issues/517) opn Mac and Docker versions newer than [17.09.1-ce-mac42](https://docs.docker.com/docker-for-mac/release-notes/#docker-community-edition-17091-ce-mac42-2017-12-11-stable).
+Please note that there's a current [issue with docker-sync](https://github.com/EugenMayer/docker-sync/issues/517) on Mac and Docker versions newer than [17.09.1-ce-mac42](https://docs.docker.com/docker-for-mac/release-notes/#docker-community-edition-17091-ce-mac42-2017-12-11-stable).
 To be on the safe side I recommend download and installing this version.

 ### Installation:
  1. Clone the Totara source code (see requirements)
  1. Clone this project
- 1. Install docker-sync
+ 1. Install docker-sync (optionally, recommended for MAC)
  1. Copy the file __.env.dist__ to __.env__ and change at least the path to your local Totara source folder (LOCAL_SRC)

 #### /etc/hosts